Answerability for regulated training

 Map sources, starter questions, answer patterns, and routing paths.

-Days 11 to 30 Private concierge test
+Days 11 to 30 Private answerability layer test

 Review answer quality, route logic, gaps, and operator usefulness.